 Meet the Members of the Women in APEGA Advisory Group

-The Women in APEGA Advisory Group is comprised of representatives from across the province who work in academia and industry.
+The Women in APEGA Advisory Group comprises representatives from across the province who work in academia and industry.
 This dedicated group meets regularly to assess APEGA's diversity initiatives and discuss other organizations' successful strategies.

 Heather Kennedy, P.Eng., FCAE

-Heather has had a diverse career in the resource sector with executive roles at Suncor Energy, Alberta Energy Regulator and an extended secondment to the Government of Alberta.
-Heather is currently a corporate director and continues to contribute to not for profit and community based organizations; as she has for the past 30 years.
+Heather has had a diverse career in the resource sector with executive roles at Suncor Energy and the Alberta Energy Regulator and an extended secondment to the Government of Alberta.
+Heather is currently a corporate director and continues to contribute to not-for-profit and community-based organizations, as she has done for the past 30 years.